Note that Q & A for Prospective Graduate Students for Xubin Zeng's Group are provided at the end of this section.

 A: Our interests are very broad.
 There are multiple ways to answer this question.

-- Land-atmosphere-ocean interface processes, weather and climate modeling, hydrometeorology, remote sensing, and nonlinear dynamics
+- Land-atmosphere-ocean interface processes, weather and climate modeling, hydrometeorology, remote sensing, nonlinear dynamics, and big data analytics (e.g., machine learning)

 - check the title of our current grants